saurabytes/MonarchMoneyTrendReport/README.md

 * Breakdown Assets & Liabilities Account Summary by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).
-* Save and restore report filters and options in Reports / Datasets, eliminating the need to redo filters each time.
 * Apply a compressed and smaller font in the Transactions grid to display more items.
 * Apply a compressed and smaller font in the Budget grid to show additional items.
 * Display "Left for Spending" (Checking minus Credit Cards minus Pending) in the Budget Summary and Budget Summary Dashboard.